-Our theoretical framework is the rational addiction model, due to Becker and Murphy (1988), and first estimated by Chaloupka (1991) using individual level data and by Becker et al. (1994) using data describing aggregate consumption through time in each of the US states.5 The essence of this model is that current utility from tobacco consumption, itself a balance of the positive "relaxation" effect and the negative impact on health, is affected by the "addictive stock" (Chaloupka 1991, p.
-726) of past consumption: a higher addictive stock entails a lower enjoyment of a given quantity of current consumption.
-A rational consumer projects this effect into the future and therefore adds to the util-
+Our theoretical framework is the rational addiction model, due to Becker and Murphy (1988), and first estimated by Chaloupka (1991) using individual level data and by Becker, Grossman and Murphy (1994) using data describing aggregate consumption through time in each of the US states.6 The essence of this model is that current utility from tobacco consumption, itself a balance of

-4Whether mechanisation of tobacco was an essential factor in Duke's business success (Chandler 1977, p.
+5Whether mechanisation of tobacco was an essential factor in Duke's business success (Chandler 1977, p.
 382-391), or whether it was achieved by successful monopoly predatory practices (Hannah 2006) is tangential to the topic of this paper.

-5An extensive survey of the rational addiction model is included in Chaloupka and Warner (2000).
+6An extensive survey of the rational addiction model is included in Chaloupka and Warner (2000).
 Critical appraisals of the model range from the view that serial correlation (Auld and Grootendorst 2004) and time inconsistent preferences (Gruber and Köszegi 2001) are indistinguishable from rational addiction.
 A more sweeping criticism is Rogeberg (2004).
-As Table 2 shows, the alternative framework of myopic addiction does not perform vastly differently.
+As Table 2 shows, the alternative framework of myopic addiction yields estimations of the price, income and education elasticities which are similar to those we derive with the rational addiction model.

-ity balance of today's consumption the discounted present value of the effect on tomorrow addictive stock of a marginal change in today's consumption, and consequently on tomorrow's utility from consumption.
+the positive "relaxation" effect and the negative impact on health, is affected by the "addictive stock" (Chaloupka 1991, p.
+726) of past consumption: a higher addictive stock entails a lower enjoyment of a given quantity of current consumption.
+A rational consumer projects this effect into the future and therefore adds to the utility balance of today's consumption the discounted present value of the effect on tomorrow addictive stock of a marginal change in today's consumption, and consequently on tomorrow's utility from consumption.
 The source of addiction, and hence the cause of this effect, can be physical addiction, habit formation or a combination of both.
 Lifetime utility maximisation implies therefore dependence of current consumption on future consumption and prices, as well of course as current prices and income: an exogenous change in future consumption, due, say, to higher future taxes, changes the future marginal utility of consumption, and hence, via the addictive stock link, the current marginal utility of consumption.
 Current consumption adjusts in responses to this change.

-Applying these ideas, Becker et al. (1994, p.
+Applying these ideas, Becker, Grossman and Murphy (1994, p.
 398) and Baltagi and Griffin (2001, p.
-450) estimate the following equation.
+450) estimate the following equation:

-$$C{i,t} = \alpha_0 + \alpha_1 C{i,t-1} + \alpha_2 C{i,t+1} + \alpha_3 P{i,t} + \alpha_4 Y{i,t} + \alpha_5 P{i,t}^N + \varepsilon{it}$$ (1)

-using panels from US states which records consumption of cigarettes from 1955.
+$$C{i,t} = \alpha_0 + \alpha_1 C{i,t-1} + \alpha_2 C{i,t+1} + \alpha_3 P{i,t} + \alpha_4 Y{i,t} + \alpha_5 P{i,t}^N + \varepsilon{it}, \tag{1}$$ using panels from US states which records consumption of cigarettes from 1955.
 In the above, C_t is consumption in period t, and P_t and Y_t are the price and the income, respectively, in period t.
 P_t^N is the average price of tobacco in neighbouring states, to account for the possibility of smuggling, whether casual or organised.

-Becker et al. (1994) derive (1) from a standard lifetime utility maximisation problem, where a rational consumer maximises the discounted present value of the sum of future utility, which in each period is given by a quadratic utility function, with arguments tobacco consumption and consumption of all other goods.
+Becker, Grossman and Murphy (1994) derive (1) from a standard lifetime utility maximisation problem, where a rational consumer maximises the discounted present value of the sum of future utility, which in each period is given by a quadratic utility function, with arguments tobacco consumption and consumption of all other goods.
 The consumer can save and borrow (at the same rate) against future income, and is therefore subject to a lifetime budget constraint.
-The derivation of (1) is standard and we do not repeat it here (see Becker et al. 1994, p.
-398) and Baltagi and Griffin (2001, p.
-450) for details).
+The derivation of (1) is standard and we do not repeat it here (see Becker, Grossman and Murphy 1994, p.
+398 and Baltagi and Griffin 2001, p.
+450, for details).